-The Electoral College consists of a total of 538 members: one for each United States Senator and Representative, and three additional electors representing the District of Columbia.
-Each state has a number of electoral votes equal to the combined total of its Congressional delegation, and each state legislature is free to determine the method it will use to select its own electors.
+The Electoral College consists of a total of 538 members, one for each U.S. senator and representative, and three additional electors representing the District of Columbia.
+Each state has a number of electoral votes equal to the combined total of its congressional delegation, and each state legislature is free to determine the method it will use to select its own electors.

-The Electoral College in 2012
+The Electoral College in 2020

-January 6, 2013: Counting of the Electoral Ballots.
+- Jan.
+6, 2021: Counting of the Electoral Ballots.
 The U.S. Congress meets in joint session to count the electoral votes.

 Nomination of Electors

 The U.S. Constitution does not specify procedures for the nomination of candidates for presidential elector.
 The two most common methods the states have adopted are nomination by state party convention and by state party committee.
 Generally, the parties select members known for their loyalty and service to the party, such as party leaders, state and local elected officials and party activists.
 In some states, the electors’ names appear on the ballot along with the names of the candidates for president and vice president.
 However, in most states, electors' names are not printed on the ballot.
 When a voter casts a vote for a candidate for President of the United States, s/he is in actuality casting a vote for the presidential electors who were selected by that candidate's party.

 Awarding Electoral Votes